 When you have a small garden, as I do right now, one great way to use space efficiently is to think vertically.
-Trellises can be a wonderful tool in your garden – allowing plants to climb up, instead of trailing along the ground.
+Garden trellises can be a wonderful tool, allowing plants to climb up, instead of trailing along the ground.

 Trellises require a bit of extra effort at the start – building, creating, and guiding plants up the trellis, but the support they provide, and the texture they add to the garden are, in my mind, worth it.

 How do you use trellises in your garden?